 Things to Do in Niagara-on-the-Lake

 - Take in a Show: The Shaw Festival is one of the largest repertory companies in North America and stages productions by Shaw and his contemporaries and about Shaw and his time period from April through December.

 - Hit the Links: Boasting more than a dozen golf courses, Niagara-on-the-Lake is a golfer's paradise and one of Ontario's most popular golf destinations.

 - Stroll the Streets: Enjoy Niagara-on-the-Lake simply by meandering its beautiful streets.
-The main strip is beautifully manicured and home to many interesting boutiques, galleries and shops.
-But don't be afraid to step away into the residential neighbourhoods where homes and gardens have been lovingly gentrified.
+The main strip is beautifully manicured and home to many interesting boutiques, galleries, and shops.
+But don't be afraid to step away into the residential neighborhoods where homes and gardens have been lovingly gentrified.

 - Taste Wine: Tour the local wineries with a guide or on your own by bike, car, or limo.

 - Learn the History: Niagara-on-the-Lake was the site of one of the battles of the War of 1812.
 Today, visitors can tour Fort George or visit the Historical Society Museum.

 Where to Stay in Niagara-on-the-Lake

 Few chain hotels or large-scale lodgings sully the pretty Niagara-on-the-Lake landscape.
 Accommodation of choice is more along the lines of heritage B&Bs, vintage inns, and smaller size hotels.